 Pencil Office’s design leadership is by Erik L’Heureux.
 Erik migrated to the equator from New York in 2003.
-Despite his cool climate background, he has built a thriving and productive practice, with a specialty in working on projects throughout South East Asia.
+Despite his cool climate background, he has built a thriving and productive practice, with a specialty in designing for the dense equatorial city.

 In 2015, he co-curated the exhibition, “1000 Singapores: Eight Points of the Compact City”, at the Cité de l’Architecture et du Patrimoine in Paris, France.
 “1000 Singapores: A Model of the Compact City” held at the Architecture Venice Biennale in 2010 was also co-curated by Erik.
 His work is in permanent collection of the Asian Culture Complex in South Korea.
 He was a contributing editor to Architectural Review Asia Pacific and has published “Deep Veils”, a book on his design thinking with ORO Editions.